Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Simulation Study

-We also evaluate the performance of the different estimators under more complex settings. \S\ref{subsec: IV vs PS} compares the performance of the principal stratification estimators with the WLS estimators.
-We find that in scenarios where principal ignorability (i.e., Assumption \ref{asp: principal ignorability}) is violated due to unmeasured confounders affecting both treatment received and outcome, the WLS estimator remains robust as the dimensionality of the unobserved variables increases, while the principal stratification estimator suffers from systematic bias.
-In \S\ref{subsec: sim obs study}, we conduct extensive experiments under the setting of an observational study.
+Finally, we evaluate the performance of the different estimators under more complex settings. \S\ref{subsec: IV vs PS} compares the performance of the principal stratification estimators defined in Theorem 2 of \citet{clark2024transportability} with the WLS estimators.
+We find that in scenarios where principal ignorability is violated due to unmeasured confounders affecting both treatment received and outcome, the WLS estimator remains robust as the dimensionality of the unobserved variables increases, while the principal stratification estimator suffers from systematic bias.
+In \S \ref{subsec: sim obs study}, we conduct extensive experiments under the setting of an observational study.
+We further evaluate the proposed sensitivity analysis framework in \S\ref{subsec: sensitivity analysis simulation}.